 In March 2022 the High Court gave its judgment, with the two judges split.
 One agreed with us that the decision was unlawful, the other concluded it was lawful.
 They gave us permission to take our case to the Court of Appeal.
 For more detail see our legal briefing from March 2022.

-This challenge was fairly unique in legal terms because an overall consensus was not reached by the court of just two judges.
-This meant that our case could not achieve full success, despite the fact that a High Court Justice ruled in our favour.
+This challenge was unique in legal terms because an overall consensus was not reached by the court of just 2 judges.
+This meant that our case couldn't achieve full success, despite the fact that a High Court Justice ruled in our favour.

 In December 2022, we took our case to the Court of Appeal, but in January 2023 it rejected our legal challenge.
-While this ruling is very disappointing, our lawyers are now studying the judgment before deciding on next steps, including the possibility of an appeal.
-Despite the judgment, we still firmly believe that UK money can, and should, be pulled from this highly damaging project, which is on course to have a catastrophic impact on our planet.
+While this ruling was very disappointing, we still firmly believe that UK money can, and should, be pulled from this highly damaging project, which is on course to have a catastrophic impact on our planet.
+To this end, in February 2023 we filed an appeal to the Supreme Court, but in June 2023 the Supreme Court ruled that our appeal was "unarguable," meaning we can't take the case any further.

 Our case forms part of the exciting and growing body of climate change litigation that seeks to rely on the Paris Agreement and keep key actors accountable for climate breakdown.
 In recent times we have seen similar cases like the huge win of Milieudefensie v Royal Dutch Shell (Netherlands).